yuliyaselevich/project_stroke_prediction_classification/README.md

 oxygen it needs, so it and brain cells die.
 According to the American Stroke Association, it is the No. 5 cause of death and a leading cause of disability in the United States.
 Therefore prediction of a stroke has key importance.
+## Project Objective
+The goal of this project is to attept to answer the following questions:
+1. What health issues or lifestyle traits make patients more or less likely to have a stroke?
+2. Can we use specific features to make a reliable prediction of a stroke?